martinblitz/home-automation/README.md

 	kubectl -n kube-system edit cm traefik

-Add line 31 and 32 "[api] / dashboard = true" and sabe
+Add line 31 and 32 "[api] / dashboard = true" and save

 	# Please edit the object below.
 Lines beginning with a '#' will be ignored,
 	# and an empty file will abort the edit.
 If an error occurs while saving this file will be